Frequently Asked Questions (FAQ)¶

 Yes.
 RflySim already provides reinforcement learning–based flight control design experiments—not only is it feasible, but the toolchain also includes ready-to-use examples for direct reference.

-If you prefer training on an external simulation platform and then returning to RflySim for validation, you may refer to: [RflySim Installation Path]\RflySimAPIs\6.RflySimExtCtrl\2.AdvExps\e6.IsaacSimExps.
-This experiment directory contains files such as RL_attctrl\rl.py and circle_follow.py, which can be used to reference reinforcement learning–based attitude control workflows.
+If you wish to train using an external simulation platform and then validate in RflySim, you may refer to: [RflySim installation path]\RflySimAPIs\6.RflySimExtCtrl\2.AdvExps\e6.IsaacSimExps.
+This experiment directory includes files such as RL_attctrl\rl.py and circle_follow.py, which can be used to reference the reinforcement learning attitude control workflow.

-Furthermore, if you wish to bypass 3D rendering and directly leverage high-fidelity dynamic models for training, you may combine the DLL comprehensive model interface for reinforcement learning training; refer to: [RflySim Installation Path]\RflySimAPIs\4.RflySimModel\0.ApiExps\12.DllModelImport.
+Furthermore, if you wish to bypass 3D rendering and directly train using high-fidelity dynamic models, you may combine the DLL comprehensive model interface for reinforcement learning training, referring to: [RflySim installation path]\RflySimAPIs\4.RflySimModel\0.ApiExps\12.DllModelImport.

 In some of the Simulink models provided in RflySim, most examples are trajectory-based control.
-Are there methods that use velocity control in the X and Y directions and altitude (position) control in the Z direction?
+Is there a method that uses velocity control in the X and Y directions and altitude control in the Z direction?

-This interface supports simultaneous input of 11 control quantities: position, velocity, acceleration, yaw angle, and yaw rate, with individual channel enablement.
-Therefore, you can configure:
+This interface supports simultaneous input of 11 control values, including position, velocity, acceleration, yaw angle, and yaw rate, and it also supports enabling each channel independently.
+Therefore, you can:

-For example, in the NED coordinate system, you may adopt a hybrid mode where x/y use Vx/Vy and z uses position.
-Note that in the NED system, altitude increases downward; thus, when the drone flies above ground, z is typically negative—this must be carefully considered.
+For example, in the NED coordinate system, you can use a mixed mode where x/y use Vx/Vy and z uses position.
+Since altitude is positive downward in the NED coordinate system, z is usually negative when the drone is above the ground during actual flight.
+Pay special attention to this point.

-If using the Python interface, you may also refer to the SendOffAll() / PosTypeMask combination in PX4MavCtrlV4 to achieve the same hybrid-dimensional control.
-For ready-made examples, first refer to the velocity control experiment: [RflySim Installation Path]\RflySimAPIs\6.RflySimExtCtrl\1.BasicExps\e2_VelCtrl, and then extend it using the hybrid control interface from OffboardCtrlsAPI.
+If using the Python interface, you can also refer to the SendOffAll() / PosTypeMask combination in PX4MavCtrlV4 to implement the same mixed-dimension control.
+If you prefer to start from a ready-made example, first refer to the velocity control experiment: [RflySim installation path]\RflySimAPIs\6.RflySimExtCtrl\1.BasicExps\e2_VelCtrl, then extend it with the mixed control interface in OffboardCtrlsAPI.

-SLAM (Simultaneous Localization and Mapping) positioning experiments typically do not use GPS signals, as GPS signals are easily obstructed and lack sufficient accuracy in indoor environments.
-SLAM emphasizes autonomous localization and mapping capabilities based on sensors such as LiDAR, cameras, and IMUs.
-In these experiments, SLAM relies on these sensors to acquire environmental information, achieving high-precision localization and map construction—thereby eliminating external dependency on GPS.
+SLAM (Simultaneous Localization and Mapping) positioning experiments usually do not use GPS signals, mainly because GPS signals are easily blocked and insufficiently accurate in indoor environments.
+SLAM focuses more on autonomous localization and mapping based on sensors such as LiDAR, cameras, and IMUs.
+In the experiment, SLAM relies on these sensors to obtain environmental information, enabling high-precision localization and map construction without depending on external GPS.

-In outdoor scenarios, GPS/SLAM fusion or RTK-GPS can be employed to compensate for GPS limitations; however, the core advantage of SLAM remains its robustness and accuracy in GPS-denied environments.
+In outdoor scenarios, GPS can be fused with SLAM, or RTK-GPS can be used as a supplement.
+However, the core advantage of SLAM remains its robustness and accuracy in GPS-denied environments.

 - Email: service@rflysim.com